robertklep/name.klep.sonoff/APPSTORE.md

 As of yet, there is no solution to this problem.
 Other projects that work in a similar way, like [SonOTA](https://github.com/mirko/SonOTA/issues/87), are also faced with this problem.

+As an alternative, this app supports Sonoff devices running the (unofficial) [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota/) firmware.
+However, installing an alternative firmware requires you to open up the device (voiding its warranty), soldering connectors to it, and flashing the firmware using a USB-to-serial dongle.
+It also requires an MQTT broker to be running; you can use the Homey [MQTT Broker](https://apps.athom.com/app/nl.scanno.mqttbroker) app for this.

 ### Tested devices

 This driver has been tested with the following devices:

-* Sonoff Basic WiFi Wireless Switch
+* Sonoff Basic WiFi Wireless Switch (original firmware)
-* Sonoff S20 Smart Socket
+* Sonoff S20 Smart Socket (original firmware and Sonoff-Tasmota)
-* Sonoff RF WiFi Wireless Smart Switch With RF Receiver
+* Sonoff RF WiFi Wireless Smart Switch With RF Receiver (original firmware)
-* Sonoff Slampher
+* Sonoff Slampher (original firmware)

 For now, only switching the device on/off is supported (no timers or temperature/humidity/power usage sensors).